 Accor Plus Membership – is it worth it?

 Joining Accor Plus will cost you $395 each year.
-However, by using the included benefits, you can easily gain maximum value from your membership fee.
+(It’s also provided as a valuable complimentary benefit to those who sign up for the AMEX Platinum Card ).
+By using the included benefits, it’s easy to gain maximum value from your membership fee.

 If you can make the most of the Red Hot Rooms, and tee up your flights with points, you’ve essentially scored half price accommodation, half price food and free travel.
 This is truly the best way to make the most of Accor Plus.